yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 0.7.5 -  12/08/2022 =
+* Offer - Want to get a free Pro license?
+Write an article about Maspik on your relevant blog, and get a link from the plugin page and a professional license for free.
+Email me for more details (Yonifre AT gmail).
+* Bug fix - Fix Block Domain Email (Ex: xyz.com) in some servers

 = 0.7.4 -  01/08/2022 =
 * Offer - Want to get a free Pro license?
 Write an article about Maspik on your relevant blog, and get a link from the plugin page and a professional license for free.
 Email me for more details (Yonifre AT gmail).